kritarthkeshari/Univentures/README.md

-# 🚀 StartupConnect – A Collaborative Pitching Platform
+# 🚀 UniVentures – A Collaborative Pitching Platform

 > A platform where ideas meet the people who can build them.

-StartupConnect is a frontend-based web application designed to help **entrepreneurs, developers, designers, and investors** connect, collaborate, and grow startup ideas together.
+UniVentures is a frontend-based web application designed to help **entrepreneurs, developers, designers, and investors** connect, collaborate, and grow startup ideas together.

 ---